-- Theoretical and practical of understanding of major and minor keys in pieces and studies
+- Theoretical and practical of understanding of major keys in pieces and technical studies

 - Harmonisation of simple melodies

-- Aural skills: develop your keyboard harmony skills alongside playing and theoretical work
+- Aural skills: develop your understanding of keyboard harmony alongside playing and theoretical work.

-- Level 1 course repertoire will work towards an approximate grade 1 standard.
+- Over the course of the three terms, Piano/keyboards 1 course repertoire works towards an approximate grade 1 standard.

-- Scales (over the year): C, G and F majors and A minor (harmonic and melodic, one octave).
+- Scales (for the whole year): C, G and F majors and A minor (harmonic and melodic, one octave).

-- Arpeggios in the same keys as scales (1 octave hands separately).
+- Arpeggios in the same keys as the scales (1 octave, hands separately).

 What will I achieve?